qwertie/home/misc/Atlas-Shrugged-summary.md

 At the grocery store, Dagny hears a plane overhead and rushes to use the telescope at the airfield control tower.
 She sees Hank's plane (the camoflauge apparently works in only one direction) but can't easily contact him and takes no action but to think on it.
 Soon, the end of the month draws near and they ask her: yes or no?

-> “If any part of your uncertainty,” said Galt, “is a conflict between your heart and your mind—follow your mind.”
+> "If any part of your uncertainty," said Galt, "is a conflict between your heart and your mind—follow your mind."
-> “Don’t consider our interests or desires,” said Francisco.
-“You have no duty to anyone but yourself. ”
+> "Don’t consider our interests or desires," said Francisco.
+"You have no duty to anyone but yourself. "

 Galt is considering going back out into the world; the others point out how dangerous it is getting out there, and what a valuable mind he has, but he is unmoved.

 Finally, Dagny decides to leave without taking the oath.

-> "So long as men desire to live, I cannot lose my battle.”
+> "So long as men desire to live, I cannot lose my battle."

-> “Do they?” said Hugh Akston softly.
-“Do they desire it? [...]
-Just take that question back with you, as the last premise left for you to check.”
+> "Do they?" said Hugh Akston softly.
+"Do they desire it? [...]
+Just take that question back with you, as the last premise left for you to check."

 > "We must discuss the conditions of your departure, " said Gait; he spoke in the dispassionate manner of an executive.
 "First, you must give us your word that you will not disclose our secret or any part of it — neither our cause nor our existence nor this valley nor your whereabouts for the past month — to anyone in the outer world, not at any time or for any purpose whatsoever."